-ANNEX II: PREVIOUS REPORTS BY THE JOINT INSPECTION UNIT RELEVANT TO THE WORK OF WFP, 2007, 2008 AND 2009 Report Report Title Rec.
-No. Recommendation Addre- ssee Intended Impact Acceptance Implementation Impact Achieved WFP Remarks 2008/6 Management of Internet Websites 4 For relevant, timely and high quality website content, the executive head of each United Nations system organization should ensure the implementation of a Content Management System (CMS) which offers full support to Latin, non-Latin and bi-directional scripts and, as far as practicable, be compatible with CMS used by other organizations.
-When selecting an appropriate CMS, they should give serious consideration to adopting common information exchange standards and also consider the benefits of a common CMS across the United Nations system.
-E Other Accepted Implemented Proper manage- ment of public website.
-The WFP website is managed by the Communications, Public Policy and Private Partnerships Division; the public site uses an open-source CMS with multi-language support.
-2008/6 Management of Internet Websites 5 The executive head of each United Nations system organization should ensure that sufficient and sustained funding for staffing and training are allocated to website management.
-If such funding could not be provided through redeployment or other means, it should be reported to the governing body for its consideration in order to implement those recommendations contained in this report, which have financial implications, inter alia, CMS, staffing, training, language parity, adoption of common information exchange standards, etc. E Enhanced effectiveness Accepted Implemented Proper manage- ment of public website.
-The WFP website is managed by the Communications, Public Policy and Private Partnerships Division; it has a dedicated team, to manage the website, supported by the IT unit.
+Report Report Title Rec.
+No. Recommendation Addre- ssee Intended Impact Acceptance Implementation Impact Achieved WFP Remarks 2008/6 Management of Internet Websites 5 The executive head of each United Nations system organization should ensure that sufficient and sustained funding for staffing and training are allocated to website management.
+If such funding could not be provided through redeployment or other means, it should be reported to the governing body for its consideration in order to implement those recommendations contained in this report, which have financial implications, inter alia, CMS, staffing, training, language parity, adoption of common information exchange standards, etc. E Enhanced effectiveness Accepted Implemented Yes Sufficient funds are allocated. dedicated team is in place to manage the website, supporte by OMI.
 2008/6 Management of Internet Websites 6 The governing bodies of the United Nations system organizations should establish an ad hoc committee dealing with the implementation of multilingualism on their corporate websites.
 The governing bodies shall review the report submitted by the ad hoc committee on the measures and financial implications to achieve language parity on their websites and take appropriate action.
-L Other Under consideration WFP has made significant progress in establishing more than 15 language sites and is considering the best way of achieving complete language parity with the limited resources.
+L Other Under review by the informal Working Group on JIU matters established by the Executive Board Bureau to follow up on recommendations pertaining to the Board.

-Report ANNEX II: Pr Rec.
-JS REPORTS BY THE JOINT Recommendation Addre- Intended Acceptance THE WORK OF V Impact WFP Remarks No. ssee Impact Achieved 2008/6 Management of Internet Websites 7 The executive heads of the United Nations system organizations should establish a mechanism reporting to the High-Level Committee on Management (HLCM), with the participation of all stakeholders, for coordination purposes and to establish common policies, standards and guidelines on websites.
-E Enhanced coordination and cooperation Under consideration There is an informal community of practice on Web for Development (W4D) among United Nations agencies.
-Under the leadership of the CEB Secretariat, this community is working to put in place a governance mechanism among agencies that would serve as a platform for implementing more standardized approaches to web technologies and development.
-This issue will continue to be discussed in the context of the HLCM.
+Repo t Report Title Rec.
+No. Recommendation Addre- ssee Intended Impact Acceptance Implementation Impact Achieved WFP Remarks 2008/6 Management of Internet Websites 7 The executive heads of the United Nations system organizations should establish a mechanism reporting to the High-Level Committee on Management (HLCM), with the participation of all stakeholders, for coordination purposes and to establish common policies, standards and guidelines on websites.
+E Enhanced coordination and coopera- tion Accepted In progress Partially There is an informal commun of practice on Web for Development (W4D) among United Nations agencies.
+Un- the leadership of the CEB Secretariat, this community is working to put in place a governance mechanism amo agencies that would serve as platform for implementing mo standardized approaches to technologies and developme This issue will continue to be discussed in the context of the HLCM.
 2008/6 Management of Internet Websites 8 The governing bodies of United Nations system organizations should request the executive heads to report to their next session on the implementation of the recommendations contained in this report addressed to the executive heads, in particular those aimed at reforming website governance, updating website strategy and policy, and implementing multilingualism.
-L Enhanced effectiveness Under consideration
+L Enhanced effectiveness Under review by the informa Working Group on JIU matte established by the Executive Board Bureau to follow up or recommendations pertaining the Board.